meduzen/vite-plugin-vue2-base-url-issue/README.md

 # `vite-plugin-vue2` ignores Vite `base` option

-This repository contains a minimal reproduction of the issue (link to the issue coming soon) using both Vue 2 and Vue 3.
+This repository contains a minimal reproduction of the [issue](https://github.com/underfin/vite-plugin-vue2/issues/174) using both Vue 2 and Vue 3.

 ## The issue